auth0/node-oauth2-jwt-bearer/packages/express-oauth2-jwt-bearer/README.md

 The `error_description` in the `WWW-Authenticate` header will contain useful information about the error, which you may not want to disclose in Production.

 See the Express.js [docs on error handling](https://expressjs.com/en/guide/error-handling.html) for more information on writing custom error handlers.

+## Troubleshooting

+### Getting `Error: Cannot find module 'jose-node-cjs-runtime/jwks/remote'` when I run the SDK

+This package takes a dependency on [jose](https://github.com/panva/jose) which uses [package exports](https://nodejs.org/api/packages.html#packages_exports) which requires Node `^12.19.0 || ^14.15.0`.

+Even if you are using the correct version of Node, you may still run into this in some tooling that does not yet support package exports, like [jest](https://github.com/facebook/jest/issues/9771) or Webpack 4.

+To workaround this issue in jest, see how we use a [custom resolver](../../packages/access-token-jwt/resolver.js) for this project.

 ## Contributing